MAnalytics/opitools/README.md

 # "opitools"

-An R-package for analyzing Opinions in Big Text Document.
+An R-package for analyzing Opinions in Big Text Doc

 ### Description